CLNEulalia/Python-OOP/readme.md

-When we say sub-classes, or child classes, `inherit` methods and properties from a parent class we mean the child class has access to all of the functionality of it's parent, and it can define it's own functionality on top of that.
+When we say sub-classes, or child classes, `inherit` methods and properties from a parent class we mean the child class has access to all of the functionality of its parent, and it can define its own functionality on top of that.

 When we define a class to represent a **Phone** we can add the basic properties and functionality that all phones have.